 - Opportunities to build collaboration and vocabulary into your day

 - Ways to make the most of your classroom space and create an environment for optimal learning

-Linda Klotz will be available to answer your specific questions and the unique needs of your own program.
+Linda Klotz will be available to answer your specific questions regarding the unique needs of your own program.

 Semester Credit Option

 Up to four graduate level professional development credits are available with an additional fee and completion of follow-up practicum activities.
 Details for direct enrollment with University of Massachusetts Global, a nonprofit affiliate, will be available at this program.

 Participants of both the Live Online Seminar and those completing the Recorded Version online can receive a certificate of participation that may be used to verify five continuing education hours.
 State CEUs are available for both versions of the course.
 For specific details, visit www.ber.org/ceus.